jscancella/bagging/README.md

 * If a class is final, that class was not designed to be extended by users outside this project.

 #### Javadocs
-All public interfaces/classes have javadocs detailing what the class's responsibilities are and, what the methods do and are used for.
+All public interfaces/classes have javadocs detailing what the class's responsibilities are and, what the methods do and are used for  (http://www.javadoc.io/doc).
-TODO - add link to http://www.javadoc.io/doc

 #### Code coverage
 To see a nice view of what code is covered by the various tests, check out [coveralls.io](https://coveralls.io/github/jscancella/bagging).
 We strive to try and maintain 90% or better code coverage knowing that testing language specifics (like getters and setters) are not helpful.
 Ideally we also have 100% coverage of each branch condition, but again this is more an ideal than a hard requirement.

 #### Testing (conformance-suite)
-Because there are many test cases for using the BagIt specification correctly, the Library of Congress decided to create a suite of known issues as well as cononical basic bags for each specification version.
+Because there are many test cases for using the BagIt specification correctly, the Library of Congress decided to create a suite of known issues as well as canonical basic bags for each specification version.
 These test cases are stored in a git repository and can be found at https://github.com/libraryofcongress/bagit-conformance-suite.git
 We use these test cases to ensure we are correctly adhering to the BagIt specification.

 ## Frequently asked questions (FAQ)